mindspore-lab/mindcv/configs/volo/README.md

 ##  Introduction

 Vision Outlooker (VOLO),  a novel outlook attention, presents a simple and general architecture .
 Unlike self-attention that focuses on global dependency modeling at a coarse level, the outlook attention efficiently encodes finer-level features and contexts into tokens, which is shown to be critically beneficial to recognition performance but largely ignored by the self-attention.
-Experiments show that VOLO achieves 87.1% top-1 accuracy on ImageNet-1K classification, which is the first model exceeding 87% accuracy on this competitive benchmark, without using any extra training data.
+Five versions different from model scaling are introduced based on the proposed VOLO: VOLO-D1 with 27M parameters to VOLO-D5 with 296M.
+Experiments show that the best one, VOLO-D5, achieves 87.1% top-1 accuracy on ImageNet-1K classification, which is the first model exceeding 87% accuracy on this competitive benchmark, without using any extra training data.

 ## Results